 Fund financial statements report detailed information about the City.
 The focus of governmental and enterprise fund financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column.
-Non-major funds are aggregated and presented in a single column.
+There currently are not any non-major funds.